fluentassertions/fluentassertions/docs/_pages/extensibility.md

 ```

 Similarly, you can force comparing objects that do override `Equals` by their properties using `ComparingByMembers<T>`.
+This also works for open types, so if all concrete types of your `Option<T>` should be compared be their members you just call `ComparingByMembers(typeof(Option<>))`.
+Primitive types are never compared by their members and trying to call e.g. `ComparingByMembers<int>` will throw an `InvalidOperationException`.

 ## Equivalency assertion step by step ##